clarte53/openvr-tracking/README.md

 # Data format

-The tracking data is written as blocks of bytes, with 12 floats per frame, representing the HmdMatrix34_t data from OpenVR API.
-This matrix represent the head pose of the HMD in the tracking system.
+The tracking data is written as blocks of bytes in hexadecimal, with 12 floats per frame.
+Each frame is written on a new line.
+A frame represents the HmdMatrix34_t data from OpenVR API for the head pose of the HMD in the tracking system.